palantir/atlasdb/docs/source/configuration/external_timelock_service_configs/timelock_server_config.rst

 the idle timeout, we will retry on the same node.
 Even if this happens 3 times in a row we are fine, since we will fail over to non-leaders and they will redirect us back.

+Note that this may affect lock fairness in cases where timeouts occur; previously our locks were entirely fair, but now if the blocking time is longer than the connection timeout, then it is possible for the locks to not behave fairly.

    .. code:: yaml

       timeLimiter: